nWaldstrom/nWaldstromWebsite/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Economics
+    - course: Ph.D in Economics
       institution: University of Copenhagen
       year: (Expected) 2024
     - course: M.Sc. in Economics